 Sen. Gary Peters (D-MI):

 Okay.
 So you don’t have any thought who’s going to do it.
-I’m going to offer you an instance.
-The state legislature in my state of Michigan simply handed with overwhelming bipartisan help legal guidelines that criminalize the use of AI for sexual exploitation, including to present legal guidelines in my state, which additionally criminalized the use of deep fakes in political campaigns.
+I’m going to provide you an instance.
+The state legislature in my state of Michigan simply handed with overwhelming bipartisan assist legal guidelines that criminalize the use of AI for sexual exploitation, including to current legal guidelines in my state, which additionally criminalized the use of deep fakes in political campaigns.
 So my query to you, are you able to commit that federal funds is not going to be withheld from the state of Michigan as a result of my state’s legal guidelines defend the general public from sexual exploitation and political propaganda.

 Michael Kratsios: